vlucas/valitron/README.md

 5. Commit your changes (`git commit -am 'Added some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request
+8. Pat yourself on the back for being so awesome